magento/devdocs/guides/v1.0/m2fedg/xlate/xlate_mage1.md

 	"Address","Address"
 	"Address %s of %s","Address %s of %s"

-When translated to another language, the dictionary is going to be in a different directory and the second column will have the same phrases, but in a different language.
-In this case, German, as found in the file app/locale/de_DE/Mage_Checkout.csv:
+The dictionary that contains translated phrases is located in a different directory.
+The second column has the same phrases in a different language.
+The following example from German can be found in the file `[your Magento install dir]/app/locale/de_DE/Mage_Checkout.csv`:

 	"Add to Cart","Zum Warenkobrn hinzufügen"
 	"Add to Compare","Hinzufügen um zu vergleichen"